Final Fantasy XIV: Characters

-The player character is an Eorzean adventurer during the Seventh Umbral Era who joins one of the three Grand Companies: Gridania's Order of the Twin Adder under Elder Seedseer Kan-E-Senna; Ul'dah's Immortal Flames, under Flame General Raubahn Aldynn; and the Maelstrom of Limsa Lominsa under Admiral Merlwyb Bloefhiswyn.
-Their allies include Minfilia and her Scions of the Seventh Dawn, the unified remnants of two supporting organizations from the Sixth Astral Era, Louisoix's Circle of Knowing and Minfilia's Path of the Twelve.
+The player character is an Eorzean adventurer during the Seventh Umbral Era who joins one of the Grand Companies: Gridania's Order of the Twin Adder, under Elder Seedseer Kan-E-Senna; Ul'dah's Immortal Flames, under Flame General Raubahn Aldynn; and the Maelstrom of Limsa Lominsa under Admiral Merlwyb Bloefhiswyn.
+Their allies include Minfilia and her Scions of the Seventh Dawn, a rebuilt Sixth Astral Era organization uniting Louisoix's Circle of Knowing and Minfilia's Path of the Twelve.
 Members include Thancred, Yda, Papalymo, Urianger, and Y'shtola.
 Y'shtola often represents Final Fantasy XIV in crossovers like Theatrhythm Final Fantasy: Curtain Call and Dissidia Final Fantasy NT.
 Louisoix's twin grandchildren, Alphinaud and Alisaie, follow his example to aid Eorzea.
 Finally, Cid Garlond heads Garlond Ironworks, a technology company providing airships, weapons, and infrastructure to the Alliance.

-Garlean antagonists include Legatus Gaius van Baelsar of the XIVth Legion and his lieutenants, Livia sas Junius, Rhitahtyn sas Arvina, and Nero tol Scaeva.
-The Tribes also threaten the uneasy peace by summoning primals, aetherial deities who deplete the land of its life-sustaining energy.
-Both are manipulated by the Ascians, inscrutable immortals hellbent on awakening their dark god Zodiark, whose revival imperils all of Hydaelyn.
+Garlean antagonists include Legatus Gaius van Baelsar of the XIVth Imperial Legion and his lieutenants, Livia sas Junius, Rhitahtyn sas Arvina, and Nero tol Scaeva.
+The tribes also threaten the uneasy peace by summoning primals, aetherial deities which drain the land's life-sustaining energy.
+Both are manipulated by the Ascians, hooded immortals hellbent on awakening their dark god Zodiark, imperiling all of Hydaelyn.